melissaly/PDT_assessment/README.md

 ## Expected Behavior
 Prompt: This program consolidates data from multiple files into a single lexicographically-sorted file.
 It takes two arguments: an input directory path and an output file path.
 The input directory should contain newline-delimited text files sorted lexicographically.
 Blank lines may be interspersed throughout input files.
 The program creates an output file at the given path that contains the full set of unique text lines across all input files, lexicographically sorted, omitting any blank lines.

 Other implemented behavior: The file names are expected to be relative to where the user is calling from.
 If the output file already exists, it will be overwritten.
 The output file has a newline at the end.
 The program also accepts csv files as input.
+If any of the input files are unable to be opened for any reason, the program will ignore that file and continue running.

 ## Approach